Dhruv1993/go-transfer-batcher-api/README.md

 ### download dependencies
 ```

-To run the docker-compose, use the following command:
+To run the docker-compose, use the following command.
+It will also run swagger ui:

 ```bash
 make run-redis